Much has been written to expose Freemasonry, either by researchers or former Masons who are now Christians.

 The God of Masonry

-“Be assured that God is equally present with the pious Hindu in the temple, the Jew in the Synagogue, the Mohammedan in the Mosque and the Christian in the church.”
-(Encyclopedia of Freemasonry, 1921, 619)
+“Be assured that God is equally present with the pious Hindu in the temple, the Jew in the Synagogue, the Mohammedan in the Mosque and the Christian in the church” (Encyclopedia of Freemasonry, 1921, p.
+619)

-An ex-32 degree Mason describes the “last supper” rite in the highest level:
+An ex-32 degree Mason described the “last supper” rite in the highest level of Freemasonry:

 Albert Pike said to the Supreme Council:

-In the twisted foolsophical religion of Masonry, Lucifer is good and God is evil!
-How twisted can you get.
 Lucifer is a created being and can never be equal to God the Creator.
 How can a person adhere to these Luciferian doctrines and at the same time claim to be Christ’s follower?
 It’s impossible.
 You can’t walk with God and run with the devil.